Top Canadian Dividend ETFs

 iShares Core S&P/TSX Composite High Dividend Index ETF (XEI)

-This is one of my favourite Canadian dividend ETFs because of the low management fee (0.22% MER), high number of dividend holdings (75), and consistent yield over 4%.
-Although like other top Canadian dividend ETFs, that own Canadian banks, energy, pipeline and telecommunication companies in their top-10 holdings, there are a number of consumer discretionary stocks and Real Estate Investment Trusts (REITs) that spice up this ETF among fund assets.
-I consider this ETF an excellent candidate for the Canadian content of your income-oriented portfolio.
+This is one of my favourite Canadian dividend ETFs because of the low management fee and modest number of holdings.
+I also like the number of consumer discretionary stocks and Real Estate Investment Trusts (REITs) that spice up this ETF among other fund assets.

 Image from iShares XEI.